dsztykman/siem-aka-logstash/README.md

 ENV ES_INDEX ""
 ```

-In this image we're storing the offset information into consul which allows multiple logstash to fetch data from Akamai
+In this image we're storing the offset information into [consul](https://www.consul.io/) a distributed key value store which allows multiple logstash to fetch data from Akamai